 Favorite Pie Crust Recipes — Because I Could Never Pick Just One

-For a shortening and butter hybrid crust, this Buttermilk Pie Crust from Epicurious is my new favorite.
+Buttermilk Pie Crust: Buttermilk Pie Crust is another good one, but I tend to forget about it!
 The butter and buttermilk both add flavor and the shortening keeps it flaky.
 It’s moderately easy to work with.

-My favorite all-butter pie crust is a 1-2-3 butter crust.
+123 Butter Crust: A 1-2-3 butter crust.
 A 1-2-3 crust means it has approximately 2 ounces of liquid (1×2 part) 4 ounces of fat (2×2) and 6 ounces of flour (3×2).
 The key to making a good butter crust is not overworking it, letting the dough rest before using, and letting the dough rest again after you’ve lined the pan with it.
-Also, using a good brand of butter such as Plugra or Kerrygold Irish Butter seems to help.
+Using a good brand of butter such as Plugra or Kerrygold Irish Butter seems to help.
 And of course, use very cold ingredients.
 Some people even freeze the blade of their food processor.